 Great Horned owls have yellow eyes and large ear tufts on their heads.
 Their appearance is intimidating, and they’re one of the few species that appear during the day.

 Contrary to most owls, Great Horns like to make their presence known.
-You won’t make much of an effort trying to see them.
+You won’t need to make much of an effort trying to see them.
 They also stay in Michigan for the whole year.

 Great Gray Owl